Jack Broeders

 Online presentation Kopvol

-Kopvol is a German-Dutch studio operating at the nexus of architecture and psychology.
-They asked me to create a website that brings cohesion to their diverse portfolio while clearly communicating what they do.
-The design rests on a clean grid, punctuated by computer-generated abstract shapes that differ for each project yet tie everything together, a subtle nod to the Gestalt theory op perception.
+The design rests on a clean grid, punctuated by computer-generated abstract shapes that differ for each project yet tie everything together, a subtle nod to the Gestalt theory of perception.
 Accompanying illustrations unpack their philosophy on a different level.

 The diagonal line